Tirasa/protojpasqlazure/README.md

 protojpasqlazure
 ================

-Feasibility study for investigating how to integrate OpenJPA with MS SQL Azure federations
+Feasibility study for investigating how to integrate Apache OpenJPA with MS SQL Azure federations